What are Accrued Expenses

 Another important benefit of accruing expenses is that it can help to avoid underestimating expenses.
 Underestimating expenses can be a serious problem, since it can make a company appear more profitable than it actually is.
 By accruing expenses, a company can help to make sure that its financial statements are accurate and complete.

 Overall, accrued expenses are an important part of accounting and financial reporting.
-They are used to recognize expenses that have been incurred but not yet paid, and they help provide a more accurate view of a company's financial position.
+They are used to recognise expenses that have been incurred but not yet paid, and they help provide a more accurate view of a company's financial position.
 If you're interested in learning more about accounting and financial reporting, there are many resources available that can help you get started.

 Checklist